aspose-total/Aspose.Total-Products/total/en/java/conversion/epub-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export EPUB to XLSM via Java" h2="Convert EPUB file to XLSM by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to integrate EPUB to XLSM conversion feature in their Java applications.
+This suite of APIs consists of Aspose.PDF for Java and Aspose.Cells for Java.
+Aspose.PDF for Java is a powerful PDF manipulation API that enables developers to render EPUB to XLSX.
+Aspose.Cells for Java is a Spreadsheet Programming API that enables developers to convert XLSX to XLSM.

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate EPUB to XLSM conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render EPUB to XLSX.
-In the second step, you can convert XLSX to XLSM by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+The integration of EPUB to XLSM conversion feature in Java applications is a two-step process.
+In the first step, developers can use Aspose.PDF for Java to render EPUB to XLSX.
+This API provides a wide range of features to manipulate PDF documents.
+It enables developers to convert EPUB to XLSX without any loss of data.

+In the second step, developers can use Aspose.Cells for Java to convert XLSX to XLSM.
+This API provides a comprehensive set of features to manipulate spreadsheets.
+It enables developers to convert XLSX to XLSM with ease.
+It also provides features to add, delete, and modify worksheets, rows, and columns.

+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to integrate EPUB to XLSM conversion feature in their Java applications.
+This suite of APIs consists of Aspose.PDF for Java and Aspose.Cells for Java.
+Aspose.PDF for Java enables developers to render EPUB to XLSX while Aspose.Cells for Java enables developers to convert XLSX to XLSM.
+This two-step process makes it easy for developers to integrate EPUB to XLSM conversion feature in their Java applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}